NWChemEx/.github/docs/source/conventions/pre_commit.rst

 It is recommended to use a Python virtual environment when developing NWX libraries (see :ref:`development_python_development_workflow` for more details).
-In a new or existing python virtual environment, install the required packages for pre-commit:
+In a new or existing Python virtual environment, install the required packages for pre-commit:

 .. code-block:: bash